 Installing video surveillance – whether in commercial or residential applications – is a proven deterrent against violence, crime and theft.
-However, before installing security cameras on your property, it is important to know the legal ramifications and laws in your state.
+However, before installing business security cameras on your property, it is important to know the legal ramifications and laws in your state.
 In Virginia, there are laws which criminalize the videotaping or photography of non-consenting individuals who are totally nude, partially undressed or wearing undergarments in places one would have a reasonable expectation of privacy.
 Under Virginia Code §18.2-386, this would include places such as public dressing rooms, bathroom stalls, hotel rooms, public locker rooms, tanning booths, bedrooms and other sensitive areas.

 Video monitoring of employees in Virginia